ahoxus/ahoxus.github.io/index.md

 and the sentence above should be carefully crafted and a bit ambiguous on purpose. "our reality" means both of the group and of everyone, for instance.

-the project is loosely based in tamera's healing biotope, with all the science and political theory, but none of the pseudo science that surrounds basically [all similar projects](/map).
+the project is loosely based in tamera's healing biotope, with all the science and political theory, but none of the pseudo science that surrounds basically [all similar projects](/map). it's also a sort of regenerative culture movement. slow and steady.

 think of a tiny country in a small piece of land, without any army. or perhaps imagine a self sustainable (rather than sustained, we don't plan to be off the grid, just to be able to, if needed) "community-reserve", in the sense we want to be treated at least like a natural reserve.